russelmann/temporal-morphing-ncomms/README.md

 Code and data for research paper Guseinov, R. et al. Programming temporal morphing of self-actuated shells. *Nature Communications* (2019).

+### Abstract

+Advances in shape-morphing materials, such as hydrogels, shape-memory polymers and light-responsive polymers have enabled prescribing self-directed deformations of initially flat geometries.
+However, most proposed solutions evolve towards a target geometry without considering time-dependent actuation paths.
+To achieve more complex geometries and avoid self-collisions, it is critical to encode a spatial and temporal shape evolution within the initially flat shell.
+Recent realizations of time-dependent morphing are limited to the actuation of few, discrete hinges and cannot form doubly curved surfaces.
+Here, we demonstrate a method for encoding temporal shape evolution in architected shells that assume complex shapes and doubly curved geometries.
+The shells are non-periodic tessellations of pre-stressed contractile unit cells that soften in water at rates prescribed locally by mesostructure geometry.
+The ensuing midplane contraction is coupled to the formation of encoded curvatures.
+We propose an inverse design tool based on a data-driven model for unit cells' temporal responses.

 ## Contents

 * Folder **extra**: Processing and modeling for unit cells and shells.
 Plotting.